HSLdevcom/jore4/wiki/architecture-meetings.md

 **1. DoD checkup - contd.**
   - some unclear issues during recent checkup
   - last week's status:
-  - @jpeuralinna possibly made a suggestion on how to change UAT related criteria in "in progress" column
+  - @jpeuralinna made a suggestion on how to change UAT related criteria in "in progress" column

 **2. Data model correction**
   - journey patterns do not atm reference abstract stop points ("H1234"), but concrete validity-time-bound manifestations